 Sharing … supporting … informing: COPN connects people affected by osteoporosis coast-to-coast.

 In support of Osteoporosis Canada’s vision of a Canada without osteoporotic fractures, COPN represents the interests of people living with osteoporosis within Osteoporosis Canada’s programs and activities.
 COPN connects individuals affected by osteoporosis, communicating information about how to live well with the disease and advocates for comprehensive access to diagnosis, treatment and care.

 As a membership benefit, you will receive COPING, a free newsletter offered in an electronic format.
 COPING provides information you can trust and contains the latest medical information on osteoporosis and treatment options, reviewed by Osteoporosis Canada’s Scientific Advisory Council.
-Each issue features a main article, a recipe from our sponsor, and other information such as notices about upcoming virtual forum presentations.
+Each issue features a main article, a recipe from Osteoporosis Canada’s recipe section, and other information such as notices about upcoming virtual forum presentations.

 These live, interactive, on-line education presentations feature topics that interest you with experts you can trust.
 To learn more about upcoming presentations, click here.

 Here are some positive feedback we’ve received from the last Bone Matters:

 - “Loved all the information covered, especially the emphasis on food sources for calcium.”